Shanker2016/Research-Methods-and-Scientific-Writing/README.md

 * A well organized essay has paragrapghs that are of same length except for first and last one.
     * 5 sentetnces per paragraph.
 * Literature review:
+    * Download article.
+Add it in Mendely Library.
+Open it in Mendely.
+Read according to your reading strategy.
     * Comparative matrix and/or annotated bibliography are two common tools to organize literature review.
     * Find articles > Compile Bibliography > Assemble Comparative Matrix, Draw Inferences > Refine Your Topic and Research Question > Read Selected Articles More Closely > Create an Annotated Bibliography with an Introductory Paragraph Than Indicates What Your Research Question Are.
     * OR Read Few Articles > Make an Annotated Bibliography > Refine Your Reserach Question > Assemble More Articles > Compile Comparative Matrix, Draw Inferences > Expand Your Annotated Bibliography.